arnemart/SafariKeywordSearchLegacy/Readme.md

 - **wa**: wolframalpha.com
 - **y**: youtube.com

-In addition to these, there is a **Default**-keyword that will trigger when no other keyword is provided, and what is entered into the address bar doesn't look like a URL.
-This is set to Google by default, but can be changed to anything (try setting it to Googles “I’m feeling lucky search”).
+Any search engine can be set as the default.
+The default search engine will be used when no keyword is provided.
+The default, uhm, default is regular Google search.

 To edit or delete the search engines, or add your own, right-click any web page and select “Keyword Search Settings”.
 Here you can add keywords and search URLs, and delete or modify the existing ones.
 Put `@@@` in the search URL to insert the search string, or use `%%%` if you want spaces to be encoded as `%20` instead of `+`.
 It is also possible to have keyword expansions without search strings, if you just want quick bookmarks.